jdomito/artsy-97f3918/_posts/2018-3-10-story-of-the-door.md

 "My dear sir..." began Enfield, surprised out of himself.

-"Yes, I know," said Utterson; "I know it must seem strange.
+"Yes, I know," said Utterson; "I know it must smkkkkkkn eem strange.
 The fact is, if I do not ask you the name of the other party, it is because I know it already.
 You see, Richard, your tale has gone home.
 If you have been inexact in any point you had better correct it."